aptech/docs/docs/CR-rndKMvm.rst

     :param c: number of columns of resulting matrix.
     :type c: scalar

-    :param m: or
-        rx1 vector, or 1xc vector,
-        or scalar, means for vm distribution.
+    :param m: r x c matrix or rx1 vector, or 1xc vector, or scalar, means for vm distribution.
-    :type m: r x c matrix
+    :type m: mtarix or vector or scalar

-    :param k: or
-        rx1 vector, or 1xc vector,
-        or scalar, shape argument for vm distribution.
+    :param k: r x c matrix or rx1 vector, or 1xc vector, or scalar, shape argument for vm distribution.
-    :type k: r x c matrix
+    :type k: matrix or vector or scalar

     :param state:

+        **scalar case**

-        Scalar case:state = starting seed value only.
+            *state* = starting seed value only.
 If -1, GAUSS computes the starting seed based on the system clock.

+        **500x1 vector case**

-        500x1 vector case:state = the state vector returned from a previous call to one of the rndKM random number functions.
+            *state* = the state vector returned from a previous call to one of the ``rndKM`` random number functions.

     :type state: scalar or 500x1 vector

-    :returns: x (*r x c matrix*), von Mises distributed random numbers.
+    :returns: x (*RxC matrix*), von Mises distributed random numbers.

     :returns: newstate (*500x1 vector*), the updated state.